Social Innovation Experiment in Tartu: Smart House Training Program

 - Citizen engagement

-The social innovation experiments initiated by the SmartEnCity citizen engagement working group in Tartu are a separate activity line that focus on innovative engagement experiments that are expected to affect the consumption behavior of people.
+The social innovation experiments initiated by the SmartEnCity citizen engagement working group focus on innovative engagement experiments that are expected to affect the consumption behavior of people.
 Essentially, this means experimenting with social innovation models to facilitate behavioral change and mutual learning among pilot area and Tartu residents.
-Currently, the local SEC consortium is choosing between three different experiments, the main goal of which is to facilitate:
+In addition to the lecture series that was launched at the beginning of the project, the local SEC consortium has also launched and completed its second social innovation experiment: awareness-raising through training active ambassadors (the so-called Smart House Training Program) among pilot area residents.

 - Behavioral change/changes in (energy) consumption patterns